 What types of produce do you raise?
 How is it raised?

 Over the last few years, we have raised a variety of produce on our farm, including: tomatoes, potatoes, sweet potatoes, sweet corn, peppers, green beans, lettuce, okra, beets, rhubarb, and asparagus.
-We have partnered with two other farms for the last 4 years to also raise melons, squash and other vine-crops; cauliflower, broccoli, and onions.
-Each winter, we meet to determine varieties, quantities, and ‘who is doing what’.
+We have partnered with two other farms in previous years to also raise melons, squash and other vine-crops; cauliflower, broccoli, and onions.
 The produce is raised using organic production practices, including: fish emulsion, organic phosphorous, organic potassium, chelated calcium, organic sulfur, organic-approved Chilean nitrates, local high-calcium calcium carbonate, and Grand Divo (biological, organic-approved pest repellent).

 Why do you do what you do?